 To resolve the conflict, the MnS producer may derive required solutions, such as suspension of the whole intent that contains conflicts or has conflicts with another intent.
 Alternatively, the MnS producer may recommend a new intent in place of the conflict intent (e.g., adding recommended expectations or targets, or termination of part of intent).
 Also, the MnS producer may suggest alternative intent fulfilment e.g., by updating the execution time of the intent.

 The decisions taken by the MnS producer may also be guided by the MnS consumer through explicit conflict handling guidelines.
 The MnS consumer may provide intent expectations and expectation targets as an ordered list for which the first intent expectations or expectation targets are the most important and should thus be prioritized in case of conflicts.
 Alternatively, the MnS consumer may assign explicit priorities for such intents or intent expectations or expectation targets so that the MnS producer uses the priorities to choose the intents or intent expectations or expectation targets to be discarded in favour of others.
-Also, when the intent cannot be fulfilled in the expected managed entities (as listed or scoped by the object context), the MnS consumer may update the expectation object to reduce the scope of expected managed entities.
-Then the MnS producer would only ensure the fulfilment of targets on the part of the expected managed entities until the intent conflict is solved.
+The priority mechanism not only applies to targets, but also to the expected managed entities (listed or scoped by the object context).
+For example, at the time of intent creation, the MnS consumer may also send the expected managed entities with reduced scope of the expected managed entities.
+Then, when the intent cannot be fulfilled in the expected managed entities, actions would be taken by the MnS producer to only ensure the fulfilment of targets on the part of the expected managed entities until the intent conflict is solved.